 - Or you can rub the wax on using a circular pattern to get the surf wax to stick to your board.

 It really doesn’t matter how you wax your surfboard as long as you get enough of wax to stick to your surfboard.
 Rub the wax hard enough to generate some friction.
 That will get the surf wax on the surfboard.
 It’s really that simple.

 Follow The Below Instructions To Wax Your Hard Surfboard Or Foamie Board

-- Wax goes on after the traction pad.
+- Surf wax goes on after the traction pad.
 Be sure to apply the pad first.

-- Hold the basecoat wax so the edge of the wax stick touches the board.
-Using light pressure, run the wax along the length of the surfboard.
-Most people go about three-quarters of the way up the deck.
-Continue to apply wax with similar strokes until you’ve covered the width of the board.
+- Using light pressure, run the wax along the length of the surfboard.
+Most people go about three-quarters of the way up the deck on a shortboard surfboard.
+Continue to apply wax with similar strokes until you’ve covered the width of the surfboard.

 - Go the other direction.
 Work from one rail of the surfboard to other rail.